KeijoPitkanen/LinuxConfig/README.md

 Some linux config files that I use.

+NOTE !!!
-<!!!!!>These configs use some specific properties like monitor names etc. so it will need some tinkering to work on other machines <!!!!!>
+These configs use some specific properties like monitor names etc. so it will need some tinkering to work on other machines

 Included configs:
 1.i3
 2.Kitty